AVSLab/basilisk/docs/source/Support/User/bskReleaseNotes.rst

     - atmospheric drag evaluation using multi-faceted spacecraft model
     - create modules to determine if a satellite can see a ground point such as a communication station
     - make a gravity gradient torque effector
-    - upgrading :ref:`vizInterface` to support capturing information from multiple satellites
+    - upgrading :ref:`vizInterface` to support showing info panels and HUD multiple spacecraft with thruster
     - working on a new, faster, more capable, more robust and just plain awesome new build system
     - working on a new messaging system that is much faster to log, avoids ever connecting to the wrong message type, etc.